OneIdentity/safeguard-ps/samples/README.md

 Sample scripts based on safeguard-ps.
 These scripts are meant to give ideas about how safeguard-ps may be used for automation or to solve problems.

+safeguard-ps includes many custom cmdlets for exercising commonly scripted functionality.
+These cmdlets are often the best choice, but `Invoke-SafeguardMethod` can be used to call part of the Safeguard API whether or not there is a specific cmdlet that uses that endpoint.
+In fact, nearly every cmdlet in the safeguard-ps module is implemented using `Invoke-SafeguardMethod`.

 ## Sample Scripts

 - **certificate-user-demo.ps1**

+  A certificate is the best option for authenticating an non-human process.
+It can be a little tricky to set up a certificate user.
+This script demonstrates how to do it.
+The same sort of certificate user can be used with the Safeguard A2A API.

   This script demonstrates how to configure certificates in Safeguard so that you can authenticate to the API using a certificate user.
 It uses data from the `data/CERTS` directory.
 These